whistle-ch0i/fasttenet/README.md

 - **Before run tutorial_config.py, batch_size parameter must be modified to fit your gpu memory size**
 - **You can set parameters and run FastTENET via a YAML file**
-- **The config file must have values set for all required parameters**
+- **The config file must have values set for all required parameters**. \
+You can also set `PAIR_MODE` to choose how node pairs are generated, and provide any required file paths via `PAIR_DATA`.

 #### Usage
 ```angular2html